tueddy/DelphiGemini/README.md

 ### Upload tuning dataset

-Creates a tuned model.
+This example shows how to create a tuned model.
 Check intermediate tuning progress (if any) through the google.longrunning.Operations service.

 ```Pascal
 // uses Gemini, Gemini.Chat, Gemini.FineTunings;